MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 Finally, from the server and client API side of the story, the calls are very similar to what you know from original PlayFab user and character statistics calls.

-In this case, there is a call to [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) and another to `UpdatePlayerStatistics` in each API set.
-The difference here is that now, the version is part of either the request or the response.
+The difference is that now, the version is part of either the request or the response.

 When retrieving statistics, the value for the current statistic version - as well as the version number itself - is returned.